-The E-3 visa is Korea's research visa — issued to foreign nationals employed as researchers, scientists, or engineers at Korean research institutions.
+The visa is Korea's research visa — issued to foreign nationals employed as researchers, scientists, or engineers at Korean research institutions.
 Korea has invested heavily in research infrastructure, and E-3 is the primary visa category for foreign talent at institutions like KAIST, KIST, POSTECH, ETRI, Samsung R&D centers, and major university research labs.

 Government-funded national research institutions: